cinemascience/pycinema/doc/dsi-readme.md

   a DSI-compliant database in the cinema database that is equivalent to the `data.csv` file in the database.
 This new database (`data.db`) can then be read by the DSIReader filter.

-- `data/view_asteroid_dsi.py` This script is an example of accessing, recoloring and viewing a DSI-compliant database in a cinema database.

 - `.github/workflow/DSITest.yaml` This CI action automatically tests basic DSI capability.